project-chip/connectedhomeip/docs/silabs/wifi/RUN_DEMO.md

     > `$ out/standalone/chip-tool pairing ble-wifi 1122 $SSID $PSK 20202021 3840`

     > The node ID used here is 1122.
-This will be used in future comands.
+This will be used in future commands.
-    > '\$SSID' is a placeholder for your Wifi SSID and '\$PSK' is a placeholder
+    > '\$SSID' is a placeholder for your Wi-Fi SSID and '\$PSK' is a placeholder
-    > for the password of your Wifi network.
+    > for the password of your Wi-Fi network.

 4. Turning **on** the LED on the EFR32MG12: <br> &emsp;
    `$ out/standalone/chip-tool onoff on 1122 1`